Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Our approach to sourcing hazelnuts

-The FLA has carried out a number of farm assessments in our supply chain, which have highlighted the need to improve the living and working conditions for laborers, especially seasonal migrant workers from the southeast of Türkiye, as well as to provide safe spaces for the children of seasonal migrant workers as a way to address risks of child labor.
+As part of our Human Rights Framework and Roadmap, we have developed action plans for the most salient issues in our supply chains.
+Forced labor and responsible recruitment, as well as child labor and access to education have been identified as key challenges within the hazelnut supply chain.
+The FLA have been assessing our suppliers’ management systems to address those risks and has carried out a number of farm assessments in our supply chain.
+These have highlighted the need to improve the living and working conditions for laborers, especially seasonal migrant workers from the southeast of Türkiye, as well as to provide safe spaces for the children of seasonal migrant workers as a way to address risks of child labor.

-To drive industry-wide transparency, we publish the list of our tier-1 hazelnut suppliers (pdf, 300Kb) in our supply chain and their corresponding cracking sites, along with their countries of origin.
+To drive industry-wide transparency, we publish the list of our direct hazelnut suppliers (pdf, 300Kb) in our supply chain and their corresponding cracking sites, along with their countries of origin.

 Promoting the human rights and livelihoods of workers and children

-Our three suppliers in Türkiye – Ofi, Balsu and Yavuz – all carry out a range of activities, interventions and collaborations designed to increase awareness of labor rights among workers in our hazelnut supply chain.
-They are also all engaged in projects that aim to improve working conditions and living conditions and reduce child labor risks.
-Our suppliers work with local authorities, universities, the Turkish National Employment Agency, the Agriculture Ministry and Ministry of Family, Labor and Social Services to provide essential training.
+Our three suppliers in Türkiye – Ofi, Balsu and Yavuz – all carry out a range of activities, interventions and collaborations designed to increase awareness of human rights among workers and farmers in our hazelnut supply chain.
+They are also all engaged in projects that aim to improve working and living conditions of seasonal migrant workers and provide activities and safe spaces to children to reduce child labor risks.
+Our suppliers work with several local partners, including local authorities, universities, the Turkish National Employment Agency, the Agriculture Ministry and Ministry of Family, Labor and Social Services to provide essential training.

 We support our suppliers in running summer schools designed to help eliminate child labor risks from the hazelnut supply chain in Türkiye.
-The hazelnut harvest occurs during school holidays, and due to a lack of wider infrastructure and facilities, the children of workers often accompany their parents to farms, potentially increasing the risk that they might engage in work.
-To tackle this, we have worked with our suppliers to open summer schools that provide a safe space for children to go, where they can attend special educational and entertaining classes.
+The hazelnut harvest occurs during school holidays, and due to a lack of wider infrastructure and facilities, the children of workers may accompany their parents to the hazelnut orchards, increasing the risk that they might engage in work.
+To tackle this, we have collaborated with our suppliers to open summer schools that provide a safe space for children, where they can attend special educational and entertaining classes.

 FLA assessments show that our efforts targeting child labor risks have been successful.
-In particular, villages with summer schools have seen a fall in the number of children engaged in child labor compared to those without.
+In particular, villages with summer schools have seen a fall in the number of children engaged in activities posing a risk of child labor compared to those without.

 Developing women’s skills